Article · Apr 10, 2026

 User enumeration via password reset: the bug in default forgot-password flows

 Most forgot-password endpoints leak whether an email exists.
-The fix is one rule: return the same response always, regardless of account status.
+Fix: return the same response always, regardless of account status.

 The penetration tester sent me two screenshots.
 The first showed a curl command against the password-reset endpoint with a known-valid email.
 The response was { "status": "sent" }.
 The second showed the same curl against definitely-not-a-real-email@example.com.
 The response was { "error": "user not found" } with a 400 status.
 The full report said the same thing for the signup endpoint, the magic-link endpoint, and the OTP-request endpoint.
 Four endpoints, same bug.